usnistgov/vulntology/specification/values/indictment.md

 # Indictment Values

-Identfies if product/s listed are the origin of the fault or contain a dependency inherited through code of another source.
+Identifies if product/s listed are the origin of the fault or contain a dependency inherited through code of another source.

 ## Values